JuliaTorrejon/juliatorrejon/docs/about.md

 - Ensure that own tests meet the quality standards set
 - Identify improvements to testing processes

+**<i class="fa fa-comments"></i> VOLUNTEER EXPERIENCE**

+*Co-Organiser • GDG Cambridge (Google Developer Group)*

+Organiser of a Google Developer Group passionate about tech & IT, who is dedicated to helping others learn and connect planning and hosting meetup events on a wide range of technical topics.

+*Co-Facilitator • Tech Community Of Practice (University of Cambridge)*

+As a Co-Facilitator of this community of practice, my aim is to help everyone come together to support each other, collaborate, and share techniques and advice, whatever those may be.

+*Co-Organiser • Cross University Testing Exchange (University of Cambridge)*

+Help with the organisation for a Higher Education Software Testing conference hosted at the University of Cambridge with representation from a high number of UK universities.

+**<i class="fa fa-github"></i> OPEN SOURCE**

+I love freedom and flexibility about open source projects.
+Contribution to several projects where I raised issues found on the code or documentation, to writing automated tests for a few projects (See portfolio for further information).

+I have contributed by raising an [accessibility testing issue[] [https://gitlab.com/gitlab-org/gitlab/-/issues/207822](https://github.com/dmytrodanylyk?tab=repositories) on [GitLab](https://gitlab.com/juliatorrejon)

 **<i class="fa fa-stack-overflow"></i> STACK OVERFLOW**